hendrikhoffmann/ioBroker.cloudrain/README.md

 ### Object Tree Value Description

-For each Zone, the Read-Only Values arr
+For each Zone, the Read-Only Values are
 - irrigating : boolean value indicating wether the irrigation is currently running
 - startTime : the start time (HH:MM) of the current irrigation cycle or --:-- if no irrigation is running
 - plannedEndTime : the planned end time (HH:MM) of the current irrigation cycle or --:-- if no irrigation is running